JADES: The incidence rate and properties of galactic outflows in low-mass galaxies across 3 < z < 9: Outflow properties

-In addition, the inferred mass loading factor is, on average, five times lower than the predictions from cosmological simulations, which require $\eta= 10$ to reproduce the expected stellar-to-halo mass ratio in the mass range of our sample \citep{Muratov:2015, Nelson:2019,Mitchell:2020}.
-This discrepancy may arise from the fact that optical nebular lines only map the warm ($T\sim10^4$ K) ionized gas, while part of the gas may be in a cold molecular and neutral atomic phase ($T\sim10^2$ K) or even in a hot ($T\gtrsim10^6-10^8$ K) ionized phase \citep{Cicone:2014, Carniani:2015, Nelson:2019, Fluetsch:2019, Herrera-Camus:2019, Fluetsch:2021}.
-Moreover, the fraction of ionized gas at a given distance from the galaxy depends on the amount of ionizing photons intercepting the gas clouds at that distance, and consequently, the ionized gas fraction is determined by the covering factor of the gas clouds (i.e., the fraction of sky covered by photoionized gas clouds, as seen from the emitter) and by the shading of the flux due to the gas clouds at smaller distances.
-Therefore, the tracer we use (the warm ionized gas) may not map the bulk of outflowing gas at large distances.
-Finally, the mass outflow rate estimated by the nebular lines could be underestimated as the photo-centroid of the light emission of both \ha\ and \oiii\ could be at smaller distances, and the assumption on the outflow radius used in Equation~\ref{eq:rate} may be overestimated.
-Deep NIRSpec observations in integral-field spectroscopic (IFS) mode will be fundamental to spatially resolve ionized outflows in the early Universe and determine their properties as a function of distance from the galactic center.
+In addition to the multiphase nature of outflows, we need to consider that the fraction of ionised gas at a given distance from the galaxy depends on the number of ionising photons intercepting the gas clouds at that distance, and consequently, the ionised gas fraction is determined by the covering factor of the gas clouds (i.e., the fraction of sky covered by photoionised gas clouds as seen from the emitter) and by the shading of the flux due to the gas clouds at smaller distances.
+Therefore, the tracer we used (the warm ionised gas) may not map the bulk of outflowing gas at large distances.
+Finally, the mass-outflow rate estimated based on the nebular lines could be underestimated as the photo-centroid of the light emission of both \ha\ and \oiii\ could be at smaller distances, and the assumption for the outflow radius used in Equation~\ref{eq:rate} may be overestimated.
+Deep NIRSpec observations in integral-field spectroscopic (IFS) mode will be fundamental to spatially resolve ionised outflows in the early Universe and determine their properties as a function of distance from the galactic centre.